 The example of Tangibles in the SERVQUAL model

 1. Physical Facilities: Physical facilities refer to the organization’s environment where the service is delivered.
 It includes the company’s infrastructure, such as buildings, furniture, decorations, location, and amenities.
-For example, a meeting room, reception area, office location, and well-decorated space enhance the tangible aspects of the service.
+For example, a meeting room, a reception area, an office location, and a well-decorated space enhance the tangible aspects of the service.

 2. Equipment and Tools: Tangibles also encompass the use of equipment and tools by the organization to deliver the service.
 It includes computers, PoS (Point of Sale) machines, ICT, and other resources necessary for ensuring better service.
 For instance, in a Bank, Electronic Payment Systems, cash Deposit Machines (CDMs), Fraud Detection, High-Speed Wi-Fi, and an ATM adjacent to the bank are tangible factors that impact customer perceptions.